-Management has evaluated subsequent events through July 21, 2020, which is the date that the financial statements were available for issuance.
-As a result of this evaluation, no other events were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.
+Management has evaluated subsequent events through July 28, 2021, which is the date that the financial statements were available for issuance.
+As a result of this evaluation, no events other than the ongoing impact of the pandemic were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.